 My research interests are in American political institutions, including Congress, the bureaucracy and lobbying.
 I study how personnel affect politics and policy outcomes and how this is shaped by private interests.
 I am also interested in data analysis with R, computational social science, and causal inference with observational data.
-My current projects involve lobbying, the revolving door and congressional staff.
-My full CV is available here: http://joshuamccrain.com/wp-content/uploads/2016/11/McCrain_CV_Sept_2017.pdf
+My current projects involve lobbying, the revolving door, congressional staff, bureaucratic personnel and the politicization of local news.
+My full CV is available here: http://joshuamccrain.com/wp-content/uploads/2017/11/McCrain_CV_11-17.pdf

-The Value of Who You Know: Revolving Door Lobbyists and Congressional Staff Connections (Under review)
+Revolving Door Lobbyists and the Value of Congressional Staff Connections

 Building on previous work on lobbying and relationships in Congress, I propose a theory of staff-to-staff connections as a human capital asset for Capitol Hill staff and revolving door lobbyists.
 Employing lobbying disclosure data matched to congressional staff employment histories, I find that the connections these lobbyists maintain to their former Hill coworkers primarily drive their higher relative value as lobbyists.
 Specifically, a one standard deviation increase in the number of connections predicts $360,000 in additional revenue during an ex-staffer’s first year as a lobbyist.
 I also find that the indirect connections lobbyists maintain to legislators through knowing a staffer in a legislative office are of potential greater value than a direct connection to a Senator given a large enough number of connections.
 This paper sheds additional light onto the political economy of the lobbying industry, making an important contribution to the literature on lobbying and the revolving door phenomenon.